dmuth/splunk-yelp-reviews/README.md

 Mostly for my benefit, these are the scripts that I use to make my life easier:

-- `./bin/build.sh` - Build the Python Docker container
+- `./bin/build.sh` - Build the Python and Splunk Docker containers
-- `./bin/push.sh` - Upload the Docker container to Docker Hub
+- `./bin/push.sh` - Upload the Docker containers to Docker Hub
-- `./bin/devel.sh` - Build and run the Docker container with an interactive shell
+- `./bin/devel.sh` - Build and run the Splunk Docker container with an interactive shell
 - `./bin/stop.sh` - Stop the Splunk container
 - `./bin/clean.sh` - Stop Splunk, and remove the data and logs